Berkeley Tool Lending Library

 help_outlineWhat are the operating hours of the Berkeley Tool Lending Library?

-The Berkeley Tool Lending Library operates Monday, Tuesday, Friday, Saturday from 10:00 am to 6:00 pm, Wednesday and Thursday from 12:00 pm to 8:00 pm, and is closed on Sundays.
+The Berkeley Tool Lending Library operates Monday and Friday from 10:00 am to 6:00 pm, Tuesday and Thursday from 12:00 pm to 8:00 pm, and Wednesday from 12:00 pm to 8:00 pm.
+It is closed on Sundays.

 help_outlineWhat types of tools can I borrow from the library?